CoderDojoTC/python-minecraft/docs/classroom/lab-instance.rst

 ==============================

-Once you are connected to :doc:`Wi-Fi <wifi>`, you need to turn your attention to connecting your PC the IPython Notebook and the Minecraft world in your :term:`lab instance`.
+Once you are connected to :doc:`Wi-Fi <wifi>`, you need to turn your attention to connecting your PC to the IPython Notebook and the Minecraft world in your :term:`lab instance`.
 The diagram below illustrates what sits where:

 .. image:: _images/programming-environment.png

 The :doc:`architecture guide <../reference/architecture>` explains a
 bit more about the peices in this diagram.

 Lab Instance Connection Card
 ============================